 Unexpected mishaps like short shipments and misrouted trucks make predicting inventory nearly impossible.
 And when items do arrive, limited warehouse capacity can be a harrowing obstacle.
 Storing overflow in temporary or unsafe spaces not only drives up costs but increases risks of accidents and mismanaged inventory.

-The treat: Smarter packaging that reduces cube size and optimizes space utilization can unlock hidden capacity, and potentially reduce warehousing expenses.
+The solution: Smarter packaging that reduces cube size and optimizes space utilization can unlock hidden capacity, and potentially reduce warehousing expenses.
 Right-sized protective solutions minimize wasted space in every parcel and on every pallet, keeping inventory organized and safer to handle.

 High volumes strain fulfillment centers, especially when equipment bottlenecks or manual pack-outs can’t keep pace.
 The result: slower cycle times, longer shifts and higher overtime costs.

-The treat: Automated mailing and bagging systems allow operations to scale throughput without simply throwing more labor at the problem.
+The solution: Automated mailing and bagging systems allow operations to scale throughput without simply throwing more labor at the problem.
 In tandem with automation, Pregis application engineers work alongside customers to integrate flexible workflows into existing processes.
 This collaboration helps keep lines moving efficiently, reducing overtime while maintaining quality.

-4. The Curse of Costly Returns
+4. The High Cost of Returns

 Nothing drains profitability faster than wrong orders or damaged goods.
 Returns create a cascade of costs: reverse shipping, reprocessing, replacement and disappointed customers.
 With holiday returns reaching past $160 billion in 2024, the stakes couldn’t be higher.

-The treat: Utilizing the right type and amount of packaging reduces the risk of damage.
+The solution: Utilizing the right type and amount of packaging reduces the risk of damage.
 On-demand cushioning, right-sized cartons and consistent workflows all mitigate the risk of rework and replacement costs—preserving margin and customer satisfaction in one fell swoop.

 When orders pile up, sustainability can slip through the cracks.
 But choices like non-recyclable mailers or wasted materials can come back to haunt even the most efficient operations.

-The treat: Sustainable solutions like Pregis EverTec® mailers offer curbside recyclability without compromising protection or presentation.
+The solution: Sustainable solutions like Pregis EverTec® mailers offer curbside recyclability without compromising protection or presentation.
 By replacing mixed-material mailers with recyclable paper options, brands can reduce waste, simplify disposal for customers and demonstrate a genuine commitment to circularity.

 For operations leaders, peak season will always come with pressure, but it doesn’t have to be a nightmare.
-The “treats” mentioned above have something in common: they answer Q4 challenges with a Total Cost of Ownership mindset—evaluating decisions from an organization-wide perspective, rather than solely considering upfront prices.
+The solutions mentioned above have something in common: they answer Q4 challenges with a Total Cost of Ownership mindset—evaluating decisions from an organization-wide perspective, rather than solely considering upfront prices.
 From stabilizing labor and streamlining throughput to reducing damages and delighting customers, smarter packaging choices lead to smoother fulfillment, better brand experiences and stronger margins, through peak season and beyond!

 At Pregis, we help organizations see beyond the chaos to the controllable.
 With the right systems, materials and insights, you can transform even the most haunting peak season challenges into company-wide wins.